 As we mentioned earlier, once you have your processes in place, you can quickly onboard more of the same channel sales mediums.

 This is especially effective if you’re keeping a keen eye on your channel sales strategy and measuring the effectiveness of one against the other.
-That way, you can discontinue channels that don’t offer the same returns and bring on more of the successful channels.
+That way, you can discontinue channels that don’t offer the same returns and bring on more successful channels.

 5. You Don’t Need to Spend Time Establishing Brand Trust